moocarme/Coding-Samples/Python-Webscraping/README.md

 - *songLinks* - cleaned up list of song links (list)
 - *looppage* - current page scraping (int)
 - *looptree* - the webtree of current webpage url being scraped (lxml object)
-- *loopsongs* - list of songs from the current webpae being scraped
+- *loopsongs* - list of songs from the current webpae being scraped (list)
 - *webpage* - the url of the webpage being scraped (requests object)
 - *tree1* - the webtree of webpage url (lxml object)
 - *progLen* - length of chord progression (int)